matrix-org/matrix-js-sdk/README.md

 A hosted reference can be found at http://matrix-org.github.io/matrix-js-sdk/index.html

-This SDK uses JSDoc3 style comments.
+This SDK uses [Typedoc](https://typedoc.org/guides/doccomments) doc comments.
 You can manually build and host the API reference from the source files like this:

 ```
   $ yarn gendoc
-  $ cd .jsdoc
+  $ cd _docs
   $ python -m http.server 8005
 ```